Learning from birth

 Outside school hours care services

-Rules about qualifications for outside school hours care vary from state to state.
+Rules about qualifications for outside school hours care vary across states and territories.
 You can contact your state or territory authority for more information about the rules where you live.

 Centre-based care, family day care and outside school hours care services must always have at least one person on site with a first aid qualification, anaphylaxis management training, and emergency asthma management training.